covid19curvature/covid19curvature.github.io/README.md

-# Computation of Ricci Curvature on COVID-19 Network
+# Ricci Curvature of COVID-19 Network